mongodb/mongo-cxx-driver/etc/releasing.md

   following the established pattern.
 If this is a minor release (x.y.0), revise the entire document as needed.
 - Edit `docs/content/_index.md` and `README.md` to match.
-- Edit `etc/generate-all-apidocs.pl` and add the new release version to the `@DOC_TAGS` array, following the established pattern.
+- Edit the `Installing the MongoDB C driver` section of `docs/content/mongocxx-v3/installation/advanced.md` to reflect libmongoc requirements.
 - Edit `docs/content/mongocxx-v3/installation/linux.md`,
   `docs/content/mongocxx-v3/installation/macos.md` and
-  `docs/content/mongocxx-v3/installation/windows.md` and update `Step 1` to
+  `docs/content/mongocxx-v3/installation/windows.md`.
-  reflect to libmongoc requirements.
-If the release was not a release candidate, update `Step 3` to reflect the new latest stable version to download.
+   If the release was not a release candidate, update `Step 2` to reflect the new latest stable version to download.
+- Edit `etc/generate-all-apidocs.pl` and add the new release version to the `@DOC_TAGS` array, following the established pattern.
 - Commit these changes:
-  `git commit -am "Prepare to generate r3.8.0 release documentation"`
+  `git commit -am "Prepare to generate r1.2.3 release documentation"`
 - Ensure you have `doxygen` and `hugo` installed and up to date.
 - Run `git clean -dxf` to clear out all extraneous files.
 - Configure with `cmake` in the `build` directory as you usually would.